Rashidun Caliphate: Conquest of Byzantine Syria

 Abu Ubaida ordered the Muslim commanders to withdraw from all the conquered areas, return the tributes they had previously gathered, and move towards Yarmuk.
 Heraclius's army also moved towards Yarmuk, but the Muslim armies reached it in early July 636, a week or two before the Byzantines.
 Khalid's mobile guard defeated the Christian Arab auxiliaries of the Roman army in a skirmish.

-Nothing further happened until the third week of August, during which the Battle of Yarmouk was fought.
+In the third week of August, the Battle of Yarmouk was fought, resulting in the whole of Syria falling into Muslim hands.
 The battle lasted 6 days during which Abu Ubaida transferred the command of the entire army to Khalid.
 Outnumbered five-to-one, the Muslims nevertheless defeated the Byzantine army in October 636.
 Abu Ubaida held a meeting with his high command officers, including Khalid, to decide on future conquests, settling on Jerusalem.
-The siege of Jerusalem lasted four months, after which the city agreed to surrender, but only to Caliph Umar Ibn Al Khattab in person.
-Amr ibn Al As suggested that Khalid should be sent as Caliph, because of his very strong resemblance to Caliph Umar.
+The siege of Jerusalem led to great hunger but it negotiated a treaty of surrender with Umar with very generous terms.
+Christians were promised protection, freedom of worship, that churches would not be turned into mosques, and a tax less heavy than what they had paid Byzantium.
+Jerusalem surrendered in April 637 and Caliph Umar's appearance wearing a course robe made a strong impression on Jerusalemites accustom to Byzantine splendor.
+He allowed the Church of the Holy Sepulchre to remain and prayed on a prayer rug outside of the church.

-Khalid was recognized and eventually, Caliph Umar ibn Al Khattab came and Jerusalem surrendered in April 637.
 Abu Ubaida sent Amr bin al-As, Yazid bin Abu Sufyan, and Sharjeel bin Hassana back to their areas to reconquer them; most submitted without a fight.
 Abu Ubaida himself, along with Khalid, moved to northern Syria to reconquer it with a 17,000-man army.
 Khalid, along with his cavalry, was sent to Hazir and Abu Ubaidah moved to the city of Qasreen.

 Khalid defeated a strong Byzantine army at the Battle of Hazir and reached Qasreen before Abu Ubaidah.
 The city surrendered to Khalid, and soon after, Abu Ubaidah arrived in June 637.
 Abu Ubaidah then moved against Aleppo, with Khalid, as usual, commanding the cavalry.
 After the Battle of Aleppo the city finally agreed to surrender in October 637.